 Sole traders, people working in partnerships, and responsible authorities who provide certain services for children cannot perform a prescribed function unless in the past 3 years they have obtained:

-- a child related employment screening certificate or letter issued by the Department for Communities and Social Inclusion (DCSI) Screening unit
+- a child related employment screening certificate or letter issued by the Department for Human Services (DHS) Screening unit

 - a criminal history report prepared by South Australia Police, the Australian Crime Commission (ACC) or an ACC accredited agency or broker.
 (Criminal history reports issued prior to 1 July 2016 must have been issued by South Australian Police, Crim Trac or a Crim Trac accredited agency or broker).

 A parent, guardian or carer can make a written request to see the certificate, letter or report.

 This applies to services in health, welfare, education, sporting or recreation, religious or spiritual, child care, cultural, entertainment, party or residential, that are provided wholly or partly for children.